JVDEGCR

 PoSA is a combination of PoA and PoS.
 Blocks are produced by a limited set of validators, they are elected in and out based on a staking based governance.
 Validators take turns to produce blocks in a PoA manner

-JVD opens the gate for users to take advantage of the fast transferring and trading
+JVDEGCR opens the gate for users to take advantage of the fast transferring and trading

-What make JVD different?
+What make JVDEGCR different?

 Key Innovations: